SAP-archive/sap-iot-hyperscaler-azure-integration-ref/doc/ARM.md

 * **Diagnostics Logs Retention in Days**

   * Number of days that the logs are retained.
-Set vaule to 0 to retain data forever.
+Set value to 0 to retain data forever.

 * **IoT Hub SKU Name**